bluenote-1577/local-kmer-selection-results/transcriptome_experiment/README.md

 ```
 ### Running the experiment

 The first step is to modify the `Snakefile.smk` so that the paths are correct.
+If following the steps above, then you should not need to change the file, but do  sure the paths are correct.

 1. EXP_FILE - expression file used by NanoSim for simulating transcripts.
 Should be `human_NA12878_cDNA_Bham1_guppy/expression_abundance.tsv` where `human_NA12878_cDNA_Bham1_guppy` is the **unzipped** pre-trained model folder.
 2. TRANSCRIPTOME_REF - the ensembl GRCh38 reference transcriptome.